domire8/control-libraries-ros-demos/README.md

 # control-libraries-ros-demos

-Control loop demos in ROS with the AICA Docker images of control libraries
+Control loop demos in ROS with the AICA Docker images of control libraries.